personio/newrelic-alert-manager/README.md

 You can review the [Alerts conditions API field names](https://docs.newrelic.com/docs/alerts/rest-api-alerts/new-relic-alerts-rest-api/alerts-conditions-api-field-names) page for more information.

-##### How do I create an APM condition of type Web transaction percentiles
+#### How do I create an APM condition of type Web transaction percentiles
 Unfortunately, it is [not possible](https://docs.newrelic.com/docs/alerts/rest-api-alerts/new-relic-alerts-rest-api/rest-api-calls-new-relic-alerts#excluded) to use New Relic's REST API to create these types of conditions.
 However, you can try to define a NRQL alerting condition instead.
-A possible query could be the following:
+The query parameter could be defined as follows:
 ```
 SELECT percentile(totalTime) FROM Transaction WHERE appName = '<your APM application name>'
 ```